Quickstart: Create a graph database in Azure Cosmos DB using Python and the Azure portal

 Click Data Explorer, expand sample-graph, click Graph, and then click Apply Filter.

-In the Results list, notice the new users added to the graph.
-Select ben and notice that they're connected to robin.
+In the Results list, notice three new users are added to the graph.
 You can move the vertices around by dragging and dropping, zoom in and out by scrolling the wheel of your mouse, and expand the size of the graph with the double-arrow.

 Let's add a few new users.
 Click the New Vertex button to add data to your graph.